← Back to Learning Hub

 Kombucha: The "Aerobic" Reactor

-Kombucha is a product of Liquid State Fermentation.
+Kombucha is a product of Liquid State fermentation.
 A SCOBY (Symbiotic Culture Of Bacteria and Yeast) is added to sweetened tea.
 It requires oxygen (aerobic) to work.

 [Image of Kombucha fermentation jar with SCOBY]